Update on my cycling

 My first bike shoes

 The last part of my bike update is about shoes.
 I decided to read up some reviews on the best triathlon-specific cleated shoes.
 I identified the Pearl Izumi Tri Fly IIIs as the best ones to get, but there is no local retailer, which meant that I would have to guess at my size.
 Wiggle had some in stock at £60, but they didn’t have all of the possible sizes that I would want to try.
 I looked up stockists online and discovered that there is a triathlon shop called Tri-1st just a few miles outside of Birmingham, so I decided to run there to have a look.

-So, although it may not have felt like I was making progress, I am definitely taking steps in the right direction!
+It may not have felt like I was making progress, but I am definitely taking steps in the right direction!